Thorium/fame-boy-color/README.md

 ### About

-I wrote about the architecture and my general experience in a blog post: [I built a Game Boy emulator in F#](https://nickkossolapov.github.io/fame-boy/building-a-game-boy-emulator-in-fsharp/)
+Nick wrote about the architecture and his general experience in a blog post: [I built a Game Boy emulator in F#](https://nickkossolapov.github.io/fame-boy/building-a-game-boy-emulator-in-fsharp/)

-This project was a way for me to learn more about computer hardware.
+This project was a way for him to learn more about computer hardware.
 The original Game Boy felt like the perfect target: well-defined in scope while still complex enough to learn about a real system, and chock-full of nostalgia.

-Along the way, I mostly optimised for readability, idiomatic F#, and having fun in the process, rather than chasing perfect hardware accuracy or maximum performance.
+Along the way, he mostly optimised for readability, idiomatic F#, and having fun in the process, rather than chasing perfect hardware accuracy or maximum performance.

+This branch is extension with more features over the original demo.

 ### Limitations